-Within the Conservation Area, the development of a wider range of retail outlets will be supported, provided that: the character and architectural heritage is respected and development is sympathetic to and in keeping with the height, scale and appearance of neighbouring properties and the street scene.
+Within the Conservation Area, the development of a wider range of commercial outlets will be supported, provided that the character and appearance is respected and development is sympathetic to and in keeping with the height, scale and appearance of neighbouring properties and the street scene.

-Outside the Conservation Area proposals for the development of small businesses including food shops will be supported but must be able to show that:
+Proposals for the development of small businesses including food shops within the settlement boundary but outside the conservation area will be supported but must be able to show that:

-- there is access for commercial vehicles without passing through the village centre; - there will be on-site servicing and delivery arrangements; - the development will not generate unacceptable nuisance (noise, fumes, smells, light pollution or other disturbance) to neighbouring properties - the Conservation Area, the setting of the historic core, the rural setting of the village and the key views will not be adversely impacted; - responsibility is accepted, for dealing with litter, refuse and packing materials which are generated by the activities of the business, and there is a management plan for dealing with this.
+- there is access for commercial vehicles without passing through the village centre triangle; - there will be on-site servicing and delivery arrangements; - the development will not generate unacceptable nuisance (noise, fumes, smells, light pollution or other disturbance) to neighbouring properties - the Conservation Area, the setting of the historic core, the rural setting of the village and the key views will not be adversely impacted;

+A management plan will be required for dealing with litter, refuse and packing materials which are generated by the activities of the business.

-6 Environment Policies
+6. Environmental Policies